aitor-rg/ConwaysGame/README.md

-# ConwaysGame
+# Conway's Game
 Just my version of Conway's Game of Life in python.